12 OF THE BEST LUXURY FAMILY-FRIENDLY RESTAURANTS IN LONDON

 Contrary to popular belief, having small children doesn't mean your gastronomic journey through London is over.

-It turns out there are a number of luxury family friendly restaurants in London that happily cater to little people.
+It turns out there are a number of luxury family friendly establishments in London that happily cater to little people.

 Here’s my guide to the 12 best family friendly restaurants in London.